sswietoniowski/learning-mssql/pluralsight/04_optimizing_sql_server_statistics_and_indexes/README.md

 If fragmentation is between 10 and 30% we can use `REORGANIZE` to fix it.
 If it is above 30% we should use `REBUILD`.

+We can perform index maintenance using "Index Maintenance Wizard" in SSMS (not recommended).

+We might consider something better like Ola Hallengren's scripts.

 ## 4. Maintaining Columnstore Indexes

 ## 5. Maintaining Statistics